Already in his youth, a person has the first symptoms of a cartilage disease - osteochondrosis.

 To avoid the development and complication of the disease you need:

-• undergo annual preventive examinations (especially for those employed in industries where the level of vibration of machinery, equipment or moving machinery is increased);
+- undergo annual preventive examinations (especially for those employed in industries where the level of vibration of machinery, equipment or moving machinery is increased); The

 Elderly people need to control comorbidities (atherosclerosis and high blood pressure).
 At the same time, it is important to exclude bad habits (alcohol and tobacco), as well as to avoid stressful situations leading to nervous tension.